 Article 55 Nothing in Article 54 shall be construed as derogating from the law in force in any Contracting State relating to immunity of that State or of any foreign State from execution.
+(Emphasis added)

 Article 53(1) seemingly shields an ICSID award from any appeal or other challenge before the domestic courts.
-Accordingly, the enforcement of ICSID awards should be more straightforward and subject to fewer hurdles when compared with the enforcement of non-ICSID arbitral awards, whether investment or otherwise.57 This is confirmed by Article 54(1) which imposes an obligation on contracting states to recognise awards as binding and enforce pecuniary obligations imposed as if the award were "a final judgment of a court in that State".
+Accordingly, the enforcement of ICSID awards should be more straightforward and subject to fewer hurdles when compared with the enforcement of non-ICSID arbitral awards, whether investment or otherwise.
+55 This is confirmed by article 54(1) which imposes an obligation on contracting states to recognize awards as binding and enforce pecuniary obligations imposed as if the award were 'a final judgment of a court in that State'.
 The authors are not aware of a similar privilege and protection offered to non-ICSID awards.
-The award may,
+The award may, nevertheless, be open to challenge on the (limited) grounds available under domestic laws for challenges against final court judgments.56